Mozu/PayWithAmazon/README.md

 Now, view your sandbox!
 You'll find that in the "Settings" menu in the upper right, a item called "Payment & Checkout".
 Choose it.

-You should see a new option "PayByAmazon". click on check box to enable it.
+You should see a new option "PayByAmazon".
+Check the checkbox to enable it.

-The following settings are required for PayByAmazon to work (Additonal settings can be added by modifing src/paltform.applications/embedded.platform.applications.install.js).
+The following settings are required for PayByAmazon to work (Additonal settings can be added by modifying src/paltform.applications/embedded.platform.applications.install.js).
 The values for these can be obtained from [Amazon Seller Central](https://sellercentral.amazon.com/)
 - SellerId
 - Client Id
 - Application Id